senakurtak/ArtistApp/README.md

 # What does ArtistApp do?

-ArtistApp is a quiz app which evaluate Barock music composer knowledge with random 8 different artist image.
+ArtistApp is a quiz app which evaluate Baroque music composer knowledge with random 8 different artist image.
 End of the quiz, user will see the score on Result Screen

 # Technologies